 - Label specific parts-head, eyes, ears, mouth, voice, chest, heart, hands, stomach, feet, skin, muscles, etc.

-After noticing the sensations of various body parts, give each sensation meaning.
+- After noticing the sensations of various body parts, give each sensation meaning.
 For example:

 - when your eyes are watery/itchy, it means you are tired

-Trace their body on a large piece of paper.
-Point to a body part on the drawing and have them wiggle it on their own body to build body awareness.
+- Trace their body on a large piece of paper.
+Then point to a body part on the drawing and have them wiggle it on their own body to build body awareness.

-During a body state/emotion-label the body sensations you see, in a non judgmental way (your hands are wiggling, you are breathing fast), and write it on the drawn body.
+- During a body state/emotion-label the body sensations you see, in a non-judgmental way (your hands are wiggling, you are breathing fast), and write it on the drawn body.